cambridgeltl/ContrastiveBLI/README.md

 ![C2](model.png "C2")

-The work addresses the problem of Bilingual Lexicon Induction (BLI) / Word Translation.
+ContrastiveBLI addresses the problem of Bilingual Lexicon Induction (BLI) / Word Translation.
 Our method consists of two consecutive stages, i.e., C1 and C2: each stage can learn its own cross-lingual word embeddings (CLWEs).
 Stage C1 uses static word embeddings (e.g., fastText) only.
-As an independent model, C1 can be evaluated separately and thus serves as a strong fastText-based baseline for BLI tasks.
+As an independent model, C1 can be evaluated separately and thus can serve as a strong fastText-based baseline for BLI tasks.
 Stage C2 leverages both C1-aligned CLWEs, and a pretrained multilingual LM such as mBERT / XLM / mT5 to further improve the BLI performance.
 Of course, C2 is compatible with other CLWE models: you could instead use, say, VecMap or RCSLS to derive CLWEs which can then replace C1-aligned CLWEs in C2!

+Our code currently supports both supervised (e.g., with 5k seed translation pairs) and semi-supervised/weakly supervised (e.g., with 1k seed translation pairs) BLI tasks.

 ## Dependencies:

 - PyTorch 1.7.0
 - Transformers 4.4.2

-## Get Data:
+## Get Data and Set Input/Output Directories:
 Our data are obtained from the [XLING repo](https://github.com/codogogo/xling-eval), and we include some simple codes to download its BLI dictionaries and preprocessed word embeddings.
 ```bash
 sh get_data.sh
 ```
+Please make sure that the input and output directories are correctly set before running the code.
+See [./SetDirectories](https://github.com/cambridgeltl/ContrastiveBLI/SetDirectories) for details.

 ## Run the Code:
 Stage C1 (Training and Evaluation over 28 language pairs in both directions):